harvard-hbs/rag-example/README.md

 Running the `index_documents.py` program will create the `doc_index` directory with persisted vector embeddings.
-These embeddings are already created in this repository, but can be deleted and re-created if you want to index a different set of documents.
+These embeddings are already created in this repository, but can be deleted and re-created if you want to rerun the indexing or index a different set of documents.

 ```
 python index_documents.py